Fourier Spectrum of Noisy Quantum Algorithms: Fourier Growth of : Level-Two

 Throughout this section, to simplify notation, we use the shorthand $\iwk{t}$ to denote $(i_t,w_t,k_t)$ where $i_t\in[N],w_t\in[W],k_t\in [K]$ for $N=2^n,W=2^w,K=2^k$.
 We use $\bI$ to denote the identity matrix, where the dimension is implicit.

-Let $f(x)$ be the acceptance probability of a $\DQC{k}$ algorithm and $\rho$ be any restriction of the input variables.
+Let $f(x)$ be the acceptance probability of a $d$-query $\DQC{k}$ algorithm and $\rho$ be any restriction of the input variables.
 We will now derive an expression for the Fourier coefficients of $f|_\rho(x)$.
-We may assume without loss of generality that the first $\tilN$ coordinates are unfixed and the rest are fixed, by permuting the matrices applied by the quantum algorithm appropriately.
-Thus, only Fourier coefficients corresponding to $S\subseteq[\tilN]$ are non-zero and are described by the following claim.
+Let $\rho$ keep the variables in $L\subseteq[N]$ alive and fix the rest.
+Thus, only Fourier coefficients corresponding to $S\subseteq[L]$ are non-zero and are described by the following claim.